Connects: Victoria to Part Hardy, BC

-Ferries from the mainland to south Vancouver Island (see map) land at Victoria (from Port Angeles, WA), Swartz Bay (from Tsawwassen), Sidney (from Anacortes, WA), Nanaimo/Duke Point (from Tsawwassen) and Nanaimo/Departure Bay (from Horseshoe Bay).
+Ferries from the mainland to south Vancouver Island (see map) land at Victoria via the BlackBall ferry from Port Angeles, WA; the Washington State Ferry to Sidney from Anacortes, WA; or BC Ferries via Swartz Bay (from Tsawwassen), Nanaimo/Duke Point (from Tsawwassen) and Nanaimo/Departure Bay (from Horseshoe Bay).
 Trans-Canada Highway 1 connects Victoria and Nanaimo, and Highway 19 connects Nanaimo with Port Hardy.

 The MILEPOST® Quick Reference Log

 V 0 VICTORIA (pop.
 82,653) British Columbia’s Capital city and a major tourist destination.
 Visitor Information: or stop by the visitor centre at 812 Wharf St., overlooking the Inner Harbor; phone 250-953-2033.
 Attractions include the Legislative Buildings and the Royal British Columbia Museum.
 Have tea at the Fairmont Empress (pictured at right), a very popular event so book in advance.
 Walk around Victoria’s scenic Inner Harbor.